stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/04-data-types.md

 ## Objects & Symbols

-As opposed to the other types of variables defined above, objects are used to store collections of information.
+All the types we've mentioned so far are primitives, meaning they represent a single value.
+Objects, on the other hand, are used to store collections of information.
 Arrays and functions are special types of objects.
 Symbols are special types of unique identifiers for objects.

 We'll look at all of these in more detail in later sections.